crate/crate-python/docs/by-example/sqlalchemy/crud.rst

     >>> _ = connection.execute("REFRESH TABLE locations")

-Query database:
+Update multiple records using SQL:

     >>> result = connection.execute("update locations set flag=true where kind='Update'")
     >>> result.rowcount
     10

-Check that number of affected documents of update without ``where-clause`` matches number of all documents in the table:
+Update all records using SQL, and check that the number of documents affected of an update without ``where-clause`` matches the number of all documents in the table:

     >>> result = connection.execute(u"update locations set kind='Überall'")
     >>> result.rowcount == connection.execute("select * from locations limit 100").rowcount